ballerkobe808/invest/README - 1d NEGOTIATING.txt

 If you solve their problem, they will sell you their property

 - Find the sellers motivation
-- Ask why he/she is selling multiple time/multiple ways
+- Ask why he/she is selling multiple times/multiple ways
-- be positive and friendly
+- Be positive and friendly
-- call it a property not a "home" take the emotions out of it
+- Call it a property not a "home" take the emotions out of it
-- listen more talk less
+- Listen more talk less
-- (find things in common, to bond over)
+- Find things in common, to bond over

-4. negotiate the contract
+4. Negotiate the contract
 ===============================
 Great negotiators get what they want, without asking for it, and the other person thinks they won Dont bid first! - let them bring a number to the table first (whats your lowest offer?)